7 Websites for Your UX Research and Inspiration

 Research is the first step in every UX project.
 Here are our top website picks for coming up with interesting insights, sharp conclusions and fresh ideas.

 Reading the brief for your new project can be an enticing experience, pumping you up with newly found energy and promising ideas.
 At other times, the brief seems to drain all inspiration out of you, making even that sink full of dishes seem like a more enjoyable activity.
-Whichever the case, the first stage in all UX projects is some serious, in-depth research.
+Whichever the case, the first stage in UX design is some serious, in-depth research.
 There are, of course, the Muses – those major online goddesses of design inspiration that we all know and love.
 Behance, Dribbble and Muzli are some of the big names that are especially close to our UX hearts.
 But there are also smaller, more targeted resources, that can make for extra-productive research.
 We’ve compiled a list of seven websites that provide the best tools, galleries and tips for your upcoming UX design projects.
 Take a look – your wireframes, buttons and prototypes will not regret it.

 1. Pttrns: Spot repeating design trends